wthayer/documents/docs/BR.md

 b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including extendedKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).

 #### 7.1.2.5 Application of RFC 5280
-For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.
+For purposes of clarification, any Precertificate MAY have the same serial number as exactly one certificate that is not a Precertificate, provided that the two are related as described in RFC 6962 - Certificate Transparency.
+This is a modification of the uniqueness requirements of RFC 5280  - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile section 4.1.2.2 under these Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
 Effective 1 January 2016, CAs MUST NOT issue any new Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
 CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
 This Section 7.1.3 does not apply to Root CA or CA cross certificates.
 CAs MAY continue to use their existing SHA-1 Root Certificates.
 SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1Subordinate CA Certificate.